Your Guide to Cardiac Catheterization

 • Insertion: A small incision is made in the skin, and the catheter is inserted into the blood vessel and carefully guided toward the heart, with the aid of X-ray images.

-• Diagnosis and Treatment: Contrast dye is injected through the catheter to make the heart and blood vessels visible on X-ray images, allowing the doctor to diagnose any issues.
+• Diagnosis and Treatment: Contrast dye is injected through the catheter to make the heart and blood vessels visible on X-ray images, allowing the physician to diagnose any issues.
 If necessary, treatments such as balloon angioplasty or stent placement can be performed during the catheterization.

 • Completion: After the examination and any treatments are completed, the catheter is removed, and pressure is applied to the insertion site to stop bleeding.